DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 |-OVERVIEW---------------------------------------------------------------------------------|

-Fulmiknight draws the opening act for this showcase, being a very particular kind of deck, it centers around lightning fast changes between an overly defensive playstyle with LP regeneration, into a perfect ONE HIT KO strategy.
-It revolves around using Union Monsters, with several new additions to the overall mechanic to facilitate offensive and defensive compositions alike.
+Fulmiknight formally introduces this series, with a very peculiar playstyle centered around lightning fast formation changes that can provide a bulwark defense or a ruthless offense with a very extreme LP cost and recoup focus.
+It aims to fulfill a ONE HIT KO strategy by employing all of its Union Monsters, which are each tailored to combine into a juggernaut with cosmic scale stats.

 |-DESIGN-----------------------------------------------------------------------------------|

-Amongst Union focused decks, the very few there are, Fulmiknight breaks the mold by focusing solely on playing one of their Monsters in play, letting its playmates become additions as Equip cards, each which grant it their own boons.
-They break away from traditional Union means in at least two ways, the first one is being able to equip themselves outside of the field through several different means, and the second is enabling swift formation changes with its lynchpin card "Fulmiknight Gladius".
+There are few Union decks to speak of, and Fulmiknight already breaks the mold by focusing solely on its own strategies, letting all its playmates become equip addendums to one single fighter, each which shares its many boons, from laser focused offensive prowess, impenetrable defenses, and such boons towards a very fluid playstyle.
+They break from traditional Union form in at least two ways, the first one being they can equip themselves even from outside of the field, and the second is the ability to swiftly scramble and reassemble all its pieces into the one-man army, owed to its lynchpin card "Fulmiknight Gladius"

-Gladius is the core of the deck, and all its winning moves favor its presence.
-It is a mold breaking Union card which, does not equip itself to other cards directly, but rather enables its partner Union Monsters to quickly gather around and equip all their partners to itself upon summon.
  This gives them the flexibility the Union mechanic sorely lacked, which presents itself in the ability to dodge interruptions, and depending on the situation, be capable of spread out their attack options as well.

-The second pivotal card to the deck is one of two Field spells; "Fulmiknight Siege" which serves two very important purposes.
-Firstly: It grants the Union monsters a secondary boon, by rendering their effects as Quick activations, letting them scramble even more efficiently than ever before.
-And Secondly: It presents the deck's win condition, with the ability to severely bolster battle damage, by twice to even FOUR times if you can fulfill the conditions  for it.
-Fulmiknight's mission statement is not to win the game in one single turn, but to end it in one single blow.
-For this, Siege enables you to make the most out of a single move, but it will disallow you any second chances of dealing damage every turn...
-This also doubles as a defensive measure as well, since the opponent is also forced to deal damage just once as well.
+Gladius is the core of the deck, and winning moves are often favored by its presence.
+It's a Union Monster like no other, where it is less focused on equipping itself directly to others, and more about directing the way Union operations are performed.
+It grants its partner Union Monsters the abiity to instantly equip all other Union cards on your field to them, such that there remains only 1 Monster on your field at all times, which is a crucial condition to get the most value out of them.
+This not only unifies their strategy, but gives them a level of flexibility that the old fashioned templates could never achieve.

+Second to it, the greater pivotal cards of the deck is its Field Spell card; "Fulmiknight Siege" brings the entire engine together by granting its Union Monsters the ability to perform their actions at Quick Effect speed, which completely recontextualizes their gameplan.
+With it and Gladius you can rearrange your Union formations in such a way where you can score multiple attacks at once, not like you will need to do it most of the time, since the goal is to strike the opponent down in one single battle, which they are more than capable of.
+But even more amazing than that is how it enables that One Hit wonder strategy, as it can enable you to very effortlessly double or even QUADRUPLE any battle damage it inflicts.
+There is a catch to this, however, as Siege will not be long on the field after using this effect, and this blade cuts both ways so you must use it carefully.

 |-PLAYSTYLE--------------------------------------------------------------------------------|

-Fulmiknight, in addition to revolving around Union monster, also has a very accentuated focus on LP gain, and hefty LP costs, where it is capable of drastically tallying out different amounts in the blink of an eye, both gaining in copious amounts and, more often than not, expending great amounts too.
-This, however less than a mitigation risk, is the entire blood system of the deck.
-Many of its cards reward you for paying large amounts of LP or, conversely, reaching very low thresholds, of LP total in its vacuum, or in relation to your opponent's.
+In addition to a robust focus on Unions, Fulmiknight employs an accentuated focus on LP management, from hefty LP gain to even heftier LP costs, where it is capable of wildly swinging the beads in the abacus in the blonk of an eye, be it gaining copious amounts, which follow just as hefty an expenditure.
+This is less of a mitigation risk and more the fuel to its engine.
+Many of its cards reward you for paying handsomely, but it will demand that LP in order to press onward.

-Their Spell cards all revolve around gaining LP in some fashion, some more roundabout and others more straightforward.
-So players may not feel entirely discouraged to slash their LP total in the blink of an eye if it means securing that win condition.
-In many cases, the only way for Fulmiknight to score a victory, is to edge at the brink of defeat, facing their opponent at their fullest with digits below the 1000s.
-This would make them appear extremely vulnerable to effect damage, and that may be the case, but the deck is not without means of mitigating damage, be it by express LP gain, actually protecting your LP from such effects, or straight up winning the game on the spot, rendering the entire point moot.
+Most of their spells revolve around gaining LP in some fashion, some are straightforward, others are roundabout.
+You are encouraged to cut your life total fast as it lives and dies by its LP thresholds, often with you being on the lower end of things, that is.
+In many ways, the only way for Fulmiknight to achieve its endgame is to navigate by the razor's edge, even below the 1000s.
+This makes them appear risky and vulnerable to an extreme, and such that may be the case, but the deck is not without means of mitigating damage, be it through that same LP gain that follows the payouts, through protection, or merely by just ending the game in the spot, rendering the point moot.

-Fulmiknight's Trump Card, "Crown Marshal - Damocross" a Union Fusion Monster seals this killing machine with an appropriate motif, where it bolsters your strategy by allowing your Union Monsters to extend their reach straight from the GY, and gaining more power the closer the sword dangles on top of your head.
-With a very easy and consistent way to reach upwards of 10000 ATK, provided you are daring enough to call forth this final option.
+Their trump card, "Crown Marshal - Damocross", a Union Fusion Monster, closes their introduction, as the sword of justice that will delive its judgment, with an appropriate motif as it draws immeasurable strenght by letting a blade dangle atop the bearer's head.
+Enabling your Union formations to rank and file even from the GY, gaining mor epower the closest your LP are to zero.
+If played correctly, often through its last resort launch card, it can easily deliver tens of thousands of firepower at the service of those brave enough to call for this ultimate option.

 |-STRENGHTS--------------------------------------------------------------------------------|